 Including personal history: we must be aware of what Calhoun calls the ‘class consciousness of frequent flyers’.
 See Craig Calhoun, ‘The class consciousness of frequent travellers: towards a critique of actually-existing cosmopolitanism’, Conceiving Cosmopolitanism, ed.
 Steven Vertovec and Robin Cohen (Oxford: Oxford University Press, 2002), pp. 86-109.

 Maarten Vink, Arjan H. Schakel, David Reichel, Ngo Chun Luk and Gerard-René de Groot, ‘The international diffusion of expatriate dual citizenship’, Migration Studies, forthcoming, doi:10.1093/migration/mnz011.
 Bauböck claims, ‘New research by Maarten Vink and others (2019) shows, however, that there is virtually no correlation between the likelihood that a country of origin tolerates dual citizenship among its emigrants and its GDP per capita’.
-But while Vink et al. use GDP per capita as a control in one of their models, they omit reporting that variable when reporting the results of Model 4 in Table 1; neither do their Supplementary Materials report either the first-order correlation between GDP per capita and probability of accepting dual citizenship or how that variable interacts with the other variables in Model 4.
+But while Vink et al. use GDP per capita as a control in their Model 4, they omit reporting that variable when reporting the results of that model 4 in Table 1; neither do their Supplementary Materials report either the first-order correlation between GDP per capita and probability of accepting dual citizenship or how that variable interacts with the other variables in Model 4.